Billy Donovan: Providence College

-Upon graduation, Donovan accepted an athletic scholarship to Providence College in Providence, Rhode Island.
+After graduating from high school, Donovan accepted an athletic scholarship to Providence College in Providence, Rhode Island.
 The Providence Friars played a slow tempo game under head coach Joe Mullaney and did not utilize many substitutions, so Donovan averaged less than five minutes of playing time and three points per game during his first two seasons on the team.

 Mullaney retired in 1985 and was replaced by New York Knicks assistant Rick Pitino.
 Pitino scheduled introductory meetings with the players, during which Donovan informed him that he wanted to transfer to Fairfield or Northeastern, both smaller schools where he might get more playing time.
 However, when Pitino called the coaches of those two schools on his player's behalf, neither was interested in allocating a scholarship to an inexperienced player with little obvious potential.
 So Pitino advised Donovan to stay at Providence and get in much better physical shape so he could compete for a roster spot the following season.

-Donovan followed Pitino's advice and was named the Friar's starting point guard during his junior year.
+Donovan followed Pitino's advice and was named the Friars's starting point guard during his junior year.
 He flourished in Pitino's system, which emphasized the new three-point shot on offense and an aggressive full-court press defense.
 Donovan averaged 15.1 points per game as a junior, when he was nicknamed "Billy the Kid" by Providence fans after the 19th-century outlaw.
-During his senior year, he averaged over 20 points and 7 assists per game and led the sixth-seeded Friars to the 1987 Final Four while earning Southeast Regional Most Valuable Player honors.
+During his senior year, he averaged over 20 points and 7 assists per game and led the sixth-seeded Friars to the 1987 Final Four, while earning Southeast Regional Most Valuable Player honors.
 Donovan was also named to the 1987 All-Big East first team, the 1987 Big East All-Tournament team, and was an honorable mention All-American.
 Pitino would later say, "I've never in my life had anyone work as hard to improve as (Donovan)."